dvalentina/protected-dashboard/front-end/README.md

 For authorization I used [jsonwebtoken](https://github.com/auth0/node-jsonwebtoken) library, which is an implementation of [JSON Web Tokens](https://www.rfc-editor.org/rfc/rfc7519).

+[React Router](https://reactrouter.com/en/main) helped to manage the application's routes.

 With [json-server](https://github.com/typicode/json-server), I was able to fake a server API for this project.

-[React Router](https://reactrouter.com/en/main) helped to manage the application's routes.
+Tests were written using [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/).

 The application runs on [Node.js](https://nodejs.org/en/) environment, and [npm](https://www.npmjs.com/) manages its packages.